National Theatre, Nigeria: Design

 The National Theatre exterior was designed, shaped and built to look like a military hat.
-It originally has capacity for a 5,000-seater Main Hall with a collapsible stage, and two capacity cinema halls, all of which are equipped with facilities for simultaneous translation of 8 languages; among others.
+It originally has capacity for a 5,000-seat Main Hall with a collapsible stage, and two capacity cinema halls, all of which are equipped with facilities for simultaneous translation of 8 languages; among others.

 The National Theatre, Nigeria was designed and constructed by Bulgarian construction company (Techno Exporstroy).
 Alhaji Sule Katagum was a co-owner and also their chairman.
-It resembles the Palace of Culture and Sports in Varna, Bulgaria (completed in 1968); the National Theatre Lagos, Nigeria being the bigger of the two.
+It resembles the Palace of Culture and Sports in Varna, Bulgaria (completed in 1968); the National Theatre Lagos, Nigeria, being the bigger of the two.